MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 ## Hide Field if Zero control

 In some reports, you might want to mimic the [BlankZero](properties/devenv-blankzero-property.md) or [BlankNumbers](properties/devenv-blanknumbers-property.md) properties that exist on table and page fields in AL code.
-That is, for some layouts you want to display field values of 0 as 0, while with other you want to leave the field blank.
+That is, for some layouts you want to display field values of 0 as 0, while for others, you want to leave the field blank.

 For this behavior, you can use the **Hide Field if Zero** control.